Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 There is a big difference between recognizing a fact and recalling it.

-Recognizing means you know something when you see it.
+You know something when you see it.

-Recalling means you can bring it back from memory without being handed the answer first.
+You can bring it back from memory without being handed the answer first.

-That search process is useful for memory improvement.
-It strengthens the path between the question and the answer.
+Quiz questions help with recall because they ask your brain to search.
+That search process strengthens the path between the question and the answer.
 The more often you practice, the easier it becomes to remember.

 How Fun Facts Help Build General Knowledge